Dorothy’s Ruby Slippers

 In Baum's book, Dorothy's magic slippers are silver; for the movie, they were changed to ruby red to show up more vividly against the yellow-brick road.
 Created by Gilbert Adrian, MGM Studios’ chief costume designer, they played a central role in the film.
 In the story, Dorothy obtains them from Glinda, the Good Witch of the North, and kept them from the Wicked Witch of the West in order to get home.

 Several pairs of slippers were made for the movie, a common practice with important costumes and props.
-These size-five shoes are well-worn, suggesting they were Garland's primary pair for dance sequences.
+These shoes are well-worn, suggesting they were Garland's primary pair for dance sequences.
 The felt on the soles would have muffled her dancing footsteps on the yellow brick road.
+The shoes are size 5, although the left shoe is marked "5C" and the right shoe is marked "5BC."

 The most pervasive and influential form of popular art in the 20th century, American movies reach millions of people around the world and provide imagery that helps shape perceptions of and about Americans.
 Unlike most films, The Wizard of Oz has endured and even attained greater popularity as it was introduced to new generations of audiences through television.
 One explanation for the movie's lasting appeal to Americans is its central message: in pursuing what you need, you find that you already have it—an affirmation of the virtue of self-sufficiency.